-Payments for The Pack Advantage services are billed to your credit card on the first of each month for that month’s walks.
-Additional services scheduled during a given month are added onto your next month’s invoice.
-Payments for à la carte services are processed on the first of the following month.
+All payments are made by credit card through our scheduling portal.
+Payments for recurring scheduled services are billed to your credit card on the first of each month for that month’s walks.
+Additional services scheduled during a given month are added onto your next month’s billing.
+Payments for scheduled à la carte services are pre-billed and payment processed on the first of the month.

 Pet Sitting services are billed at the time of booking.